Published: October 23, 2020 | Last Updated: July 8, 2024

 4. Evil Dead Series

-Sam Raimi changed the game when The Evil Dead (1981) hit the silver screen.
-The original film fits right in with the rest of the 80s horror classics, placing teenagers peril with demonic possession and zombies in the middle of the woods.
+When The Evil Dead (1981) hit the silver screen, Sam Raimi changed the game.
+The original film fits with the rest of the 80s horror classics, placing teenagers in peril with demonic possession and zombies in the middle of the woods.Â

 The Evil Dead was followed by two direct sequels, a 2013 reboot, and a follow-up TV series.
 The sequels became a genre staple once they departed from the original and presented a more comedic tone.